Letztes Update: 30. January 2025

 With Saxo, you can activate securities lending with just one click.
 With other providers, you either have to print out a document, sign it and send it in physically, or securities lending is always active and cannot be deactivated.

-Saxo handles the entire lending process and pays you half of the returns.
-This allows you to increase the return on your portfolio.
-In return, the custody account fees are automatically waived.
-And for your entire portfolio, not just the securities on loan.
+Saxo handles the entire lending process and pays you half of the earnings.
+This way, you can increase the return of your portfolio.

 You can activate or terminate the securities lending service at any time.
 You will receive dividends or dividend-like payments as usual, and you can sell the shares at any time, even if they are on loan.
 The only downside is that you cannot exercise your voting rights at the AGM if your share is on loan at that time, but you cannot (yet) do that with shares you buy through Saxo anyway.